initdude/Linux-Course/04-User and Group Management/1-Users and Groups.md

     System Users: These accounts are used by system processes and services.
 They typically have a UID below 1000 and do not have a home directory.
     Regular Users: These are the accounts created for human users.
 They usually have a UID starting from 1000 and a home directory in /home.
+Managing Users
+Adding a New User

+To add a new user, use the useradd command:

+sudo useradd username

+    By default, this command creates a user with the specified username, assigns the next available UID, and creates a home directory at /home/username.

+Creating a User with Specific Options

+Specify Home Directory:

+sudo useradd -m -d /custom/home/dir username

+    -m: Creates a home directory.
+    -d: Specifies a custom home directory.

+Assigning a Shell:

+sudo useradd -s /bin/bash username

+    -s: Specifies the login shell.

+Setting an Expiry Date:

+sudo useradd -e 2024-12-31 username

+    -e: Specifies an expiry date for the account.